kdsharps001/Xmas_gift_dataset-from-FP20-Analytics0/README.md

 To leverage the dataset insights, businesses should tailor marketing strategies to target specific customer segments and geographical regions.
 Optimizing payment methods to accommodate prevalent preferences such as cash (8,262 transactions) and credit/debit cards (3,061 transactions) can significantly enhance customer satisfaction.
 Focusing on high-selling products like Chess Sets and Hot Wheels Car Sets, which demonstrated both high sales volumes and considerable profit margins, can optimize inventory management and potentially increase overall profitability.
 Targeting high-budget Christmas shoppers and capitalizing on peak sales hours, particularly at 18:00 (1,440 purchases), could maximize sales opportunities.

 ### Limitations
 The datasets provided was clean and easy to read.
+However, the link to the pctures of stores and the countries were not accessible online.